 We have financed our operations with revenue from contract research and development, through the sale of equity securities and the issuance of long-term debt.
-From Isis' inception through June 30, 1999, Isis has earned approximately \$159 million in revenue from contract research and development.
-Isis has also raised net proceeds of approximately \$212 million from the sale of equity securities since it was founded.
-We have borrowed approximately \$82 million under long-term debt arrangements to finance a portion of our operations.
+From Isis' inception through September 30, 1999, Isis has earned approximately \$170 million in revenue from contract research and development.
+Isis has also raised net proceeds of approximately \$220 million from the sale of equity securities since it was founded.
+We have borrowed approximately \$84 million under long-term debt arrangements to finance a portion of our operations.

-As of June 30, 1999, Isis had cash, cash equivalents and short-term investments totaling \$43.0 million and working capital of \$32.8 million.
+As of September 30, 1999, Isis had cash, cash equivalents and short-term investments totaling \$43.9 million and working capital of \$30.9 million.
 In comparison, we had cash, cash equivalents and short-term investments of \$58.8 million and working capital of \$40.7 million as of December 31, 1998.
-The decreases in cash and working capital during the six month period resulted from the funding of operating losses, investment in the Orasense joint venture, investments in capital equipment and principal payments on debt and capital lease obligations.
+The decreases in cash and working capital during the nine month period resulted from the funding of operating losses, investment in the Orasense joint venture, investments in capital equipment and principal payments on debt and capital lease obligations.
 This decrease was offset by net proceeds of \$15 million from the sale of Isis common stock and \$12 million in Isis preferred stock in connection with the Orasense joint venture.
+During the quarter ended September 30, 1999, Isis received \$7.4 million from the sale of common stock to institutional investors at prices approximating the market value.

-The agreement with Boehringer Ingelheim provides us with a \$40 million line of credit.
-This line of credit is to be used to support the collaboration cell adhesion programs.
-Restrictions on the credit line are based on the anticipated collaboration costs, the amount of funds available to us, and our average stock price over specified periods.
-As of June 30, 1999 this line of credit was not available and the outstanding balance was \$22.6 million.
+Isis' collaborative agreement with Boehringer Ingelheim provided a line of credit which was used to support the collaboration cell adhesion programs.
+As of September 30, 1999, the outstanding balance of this obligation was \$22.6 million.

 In 1997 and 1998, Isis borrowed a total of \$40 million in private transactions.
 The loans bear interest at 14% per annum and must be repaid on November 1, 2007.
 No payments of either principal or interest are required during the first five years of the loans.
 After the first five years, interest must be paid quarterly.
 No principal payments are required until November 1, 2007.
 In conjunction with these transactions, Isis issued warrants to purchase 800,000 shares of common stock at a price of \$25 per share.
 The warrants issued in connection with both of these financings expire on November 1, 2004.
 Because interest is deferred during the first five years, the balance of these borrowings will accrue to a total of \$78 million on November 1, 2002.
 The debt under these arrangements is carried on the balance sheet net of the amortized amount allocated to the warrants and including accrued interest.
-The combined carrying amount of these notes at June 30, 1999 was \$45.1 million.
+The combined carrying amount of these notes at September 30, 1999 was \$47.1 million.

-As of June 30, 1999, our long-term obligations totaled \$86.0 million, versus \$81.3 million at December 31, 1998.
-The increase was due to the accrual of interest on the ten-year notes described above and additional capital lease financing to fund equipment acquisition.
+As of September 30, 1999, our long-term obligations totaled \$89.7 million, versus \$81.3 million at December 31, 1998.
+The increase was due to the accrual of interest on the ten-year notes described above, the addition of \$2.5 million in loans related to partnership agreements, including the Orasense joint venture, and additional capital lease financing to fund equipment acquisition.
 This increase was partially offset by principal repayments on existing obligations.
 We expect that capital lease obligations will increase over time to fund capital equipment acquisitions required for Isis' growing business.
 We will continue to use lease financing as long as the terms remain commercially attractive.
-We believe that our existing cash, cash equivalents and short-term investments, combined with interest income and contract revenue will be sufficient to meet our anticipated requirements at least until the end of 2000.
+We believe that our existing cash, cash equivalents and short-term investments, combined with interest income and contract revenue will be sufficient to meet our anticipated requirements for at least the next 18 months.